Organizations are Not People!

 I’m sharing the following lengthy and raw personal journey post in the context of helping others who want to help repair our natural world reflect more carefully on where and how to spend their energy.
 I promise I tie this up with hopefully helpful advice at the end!

-Almost two summers ago when we were all still living through the pandemic, Leslie Inman of the popular Pollinator Friendly Yards on Facebook invited me to join her at a start-up meeting for a new Georgia Native Plant Society in the Metro Atlanta area.
+Almost two summers ago when we were all still living through the pandemic, Leslie Inman of the popular Pollinator Friendly Yards on Facebook invited me to join her at a start-up meeting for a new native plant society chapter for my area.
 I told her I’d go but wasn’t going to get involved at a leadership level like I’ve done throughout my adult life.
 I’ve been honored to serve on over a dozen boards, including two of the largest synagogues in the country and many small non-profits including an herb society.
 Years ago my husband and I also started a niche special needs school designed for kids who needed intense educational support and served in a volunteer capacity as founders, funders and leaders of the school.
 One of our responsibilities involved building a well-rounded board with strategic community members and leaders who worked to support our mission.
 I am fortunate enough now to enjoy existing in the slow lane where I can pick and choose how I want to spend my time.
 For my own self-care, I also have a mantra to keep my cortisol and stress levels low and not unnecessarily get involved in other people’s mishegoss (craziness!).

 Yet, the more chapter formation meetings I went to the more involved I became, and I continued to help the organization get off the ground.
 I decided to join the inaugural working board.
-I thought my life experience as a seasoned gardener who transitioned to native plants and has a lifetime of entrepreneurial initiatives and board work experience would be helpful.
-I’m not young and didn’t need to pad a resume in any way - my only motive was to help advance the mission and help spread the word about the habitat value of native plants.
-One of my first tasks was helping screen and interview the initial board member candidates.
+I thought my life experience as a seasoned life-long gardener who transitioned to native plants and has a spent my adult life pursuing entrepreneurial initiatives and donating my time to board work would be helpful.
+I’m not young and didn’t need to pad a resume in any way and I'm not selling anything - my only motive was to help advance the mission and help spread the word about the habitat value of native plants.
+One of my first tasks was to screen and interview the initial board member candidates.
+I convinced my husband to volunteer his time to help me do this since he has an HR consulting company.

 Helping to promote, secure the location, and find a speaker for the inaugural chapter meeting attended by 100 people.